Generate Connection Points

 Available when Conventional is selected in Point Distribution Mode.

-• MOTIF (default): A template matching algorithm for multi-modal images, characterized by using lightweight feature descriptors.
-MOTIF can overcome nonlinear radiation distortion caused by differences between SAR and optical images.
+• MOTIF (default): A template matching algorithm for multimodal imagery, characterized by the use of lightweight feature descriptors.
+MOTIF can overcome nonlinear radiometric distortion caused by differences between SAR and optical images.

 • DEEPFT: An image matching method based on deep learning.